puppetlabs/puppetlabs-panos/docs/02-using-with-puppet-device/03-configure-puppet-device/README.md

 By default, the module performs SSL verification.
 To disable this, put `ssl: false` in the remote section of the `inventory.yaml` file.

 In this lab, we use the SHA256 fingerprint of the certificate for verification.
-To get the certificate's fingerprint, see the certificate in a browser, or for Linux users, use the `openssl` command.
+To get the certificate's fingerprint, see the certificate in a browser, or for Linux users, use the `openssl` command:

 ```
-echo | openssl s_client -connect <hostname of IP of Palo Alto firewall>:443 | openssl x509 -fingerprint -noout -sha256
+echo | openssl s_client -connect <hostname of IP of Palo Alto firewall>:443 2>&1 | openssl x509 -fingerprint -noout -sha256
 ```

 > Note: The `host` needs to match the `Common Name (CN)` of the certificate of the firewall.
 For Puppet employees using VMPooler images, the CN name may be a generated string that does not match the FQDN.
 We advise you to edit the hosts file in this instance, or to replace `ssl_fingerprint: <certificate SHA256 fingerprint>` with `ssl: false` so that it does not perform SSL validation.